implydata/druid-datagenerator/docs/server.md

 The server provides the following APIs:

 ### list
-Lists the data generation configurations available on the server.
+Lists the data generator specifications available on the server.
 Example:
 ```
 curl "http://localhost:9999/list"